 SmartyPig tweets about money news and contests, and encourages followers to tweet their savings goals.
 Sometimes it takes a village to raise a balance.

 Don’t fear the @ sign.
 Tweet directly to the ones with the answers.
 Go to companies and ask about coupons or promo codes.
 Tweet a question to the experts.
 Rant politely about a product that didn’t stand up to its promise, and include the Twitter name of the company.
 Ask the coupon queens to send you information about online couponing, or chat with cheapskates on how best to stretch your dollar.
-Check out this site for more tips on using Twitter.
 Twitter can be a tweet savings place!